Mohammad Hidayatullah

-Mohammad Hidayatullah, OBE (17 December 1905 – 18 September 1992) was an Indian jurist and statesman who twice served as interim President of India, in 1969 and 1982.
+Mohammad Hidayatullah, (17 December 1905 – 18 September 1992) was an Indian jurist and statesman who served as interim President of India in 1969.
 He concurrently served as Chief Justice of India from 1968 to 1970 and then as Vice President of India from 1979 to 1984.

 Early life and education

 Hidayatullah was born in 1905 in the well-known family of Khan Bahadur Hafiz Mohammed Wilayatullah.
 His grandfather Munshi Kudartullah was an advocate in Benares.
 His father was a poet of all-India repute who wrote poems in Urdu and it was probably from him that Justice Hidayatullah got his love for language and literature.
-Hidayatullah was Gold medallist of Aligarh Muslim University in 1897 - besting famous mathematician Sir Ziauddin Ahmad, a favourite of Sir Syed Ahmed Khan.
+Wilayatullah was Gold medallist of Aligarh Muslim University in 1897 - besting famous mathematician Sir Ziauddin Ahmad, a favourite of Sir Syed Ahmed Khan.
 Wilayatullah served in ICS until 1928 and as a member of the Central Legislative Assembly from 1929 to 1933.
 Hidaytullah's elder brothers Mohammed Ikramullah (ICS, later Foreign Secretary, Pakistan) and Ahmedullah (ICS, retired as Chairman, Tariff Board) were scholars as well as sportsmen.
 He on the other hand excelled in Urdu poetry.

 After completing primary education at the Government High School of Raipur in 1922, Hidayatullah attended Morris College in Nagpur, where he was nominated as the Phillip's Scholar in 1926.
 When he graduated in 1926, he was awarded the Malak Gold Medal.
 Following the trend of Indians studying British law abroad, Hidayatullah attended Trinity College at the University of Cambridge from 1927 to 1930 and obtained B.A. and M.A.
 Degrees from there.
 Here he secured the 2nd order of merit and was awarded a gold medal for his performance in 1930.
 He was called to the Bar from Lincoln's Inn when he was just 25 years old.
 He was awarded LL.D.
 (Honoris Causa) from University of the Philippines and D. Litt.
 (Honoris Causa) from University of Bhopal (now Barkatullah University) and University of Kakatiya.
 While at Cambridge, Hidayatullah was elected and served as the President of the Indian Majlis in 1929.
 Also while here, he pursued English and Law Tripos from the renowned Lincoln's Inn.
 In addition he secured a place of Barrister-at-Law in 1930.